akave-ai/akave-docs/content/akave-o3/solutions-and-integrations/duckdb.md

     ENDPOINT 'o3-rc1.akave.xyz'
 );
 ```
-> Select the endpoint corresponding to your credentials from the options provided here: [Akave Environment](/akave-o3/introduction/akave-environment) and make sure to exclude `https://` from the endpoint as DuckDB automatically adds it.
+- Select the endpoint corresponding to your credentials from the options provided here: [Akave Environment](/akave-o3/introduction/akave-environment)
+  - **Note:** Make sure to exclude `https://` from the endpoint as DuckDB automatically adds it
+- Secrets are not saved between sessions by default.
+The `PERSISTENT` flag will save the secret between sessions.
+For more information on managing secrets within DuckDB see [Secrets Manager](https://duckdb.org/docs/stable/configuration/secrets_manager.html)

 ### (Optional) Attach Akave as a database